Is sushi healthy?

 Sushi can be a healthy choice, but it depends on the type you choose and the ingredients used.
 Oily fish, such as salmon, provides omega-3, which is an essential fatty acid and has to be obtained from your diet.
 The World Health Organisation recommends eating 1-2 portions of oily fish a week, so sushi may be a delicious way to help reach these targets.

 Commonly used vegetables include cucumber, aubergine and avocado - aubergines are a good source of fibre, B vitamins and potassium.
-While avocados are an excellent source of heart-healthy fats, including the mono-unsaturated variety as well as vitamin E. Seaweed is a classic ingredient in sushi, both as dried sheets used to wrap around the rice (nori) or in salads (wakame).
+Avocados are an excellent source of heart-healthy fats, including the mono-unsaturated variety, as well as vitamin E. Seaweed is a classic ingredient in sushi, both as dried sheets used to wrap around the rice (nori) or in salads (wakame).
 High in fibre and protein, seaweed is also a good source of minerals including iodine, iron, zinc and vitamin B12.

 Which sushi ingredients aren't as healthy?

 Sushi rice is often made 'sticky' with a combination of vinegar, sugar and salt, which will increase your total intakes for the day.
 Soy sauce is high in salt, so it's worth keeping an eye on how much you use.
 Just one teaspoon of soy sauce contributes about 10-15% of your recommended daily salt intake.

 Some varieties of sushi and the accompanying dishes may be made with mayonnaise or are deep fried in batter – this is likely to dramatically increase the levels of saturated fats in your meal.

 Should we be concerned about mercury levels in the fish used in sushi?

 The main concern with eating sushi is that it may contain high levels of mercury.
 A study by the International Journal of Hygiene and Environmental Health found that blood levels were higher in mercury with weekly consumption of certain fish, including tuna steak and sushi.

 It would appear that some fish varieties commonly eaten in the UK contain small amounts of mercury, with bluefin tuna and Spanish mackerel both likely to contain more mercury than salmon.